-From studies on the Mediterranean diet to the creation of the MIND diet, we’ve learned a lot in the last decade or so about how our diet can affect our cognitive function.
-But a new study out of Columbia University went beyond the symptoms to find out how food effects the brain itself.
+From studies on the Mediterranean diet to the creation of the MIND diet, we’ve learned a lot in the last decade or so about how our diet can affect our brain and cognitive function.
+But a new study out of Columbia University went beyond the symptoms to find out how food affects the brain itself.

 The study, published in the journal Neurology, revealed how the foods we eat can literally leave us with a heavier brain.
 And how what we eat can protect our brain from the kind of shrinkage that’s linked to cognitive decline and even Alzheimer’s disease.

 Now a bit of brain shrink is normal as we age, of course.
 But when that shrink is on fast forward all bets are off, because your brain is the very last place you want to lose weight.
 Eventually, with too much shrinkage you begin to lose some of your ability to process information, making it more difficult to think, reason, and remember.